anniedavid13/aMovies/README.md

 - Responsive design for optimal viewing on various devices
 - Dynamic rendering of my portfolio items using React components
 - Clean and modern user interface
-- Option to view the source code of each project

 ## Getting Started